Choo99/Meme-Chatbot/README.md

 For the dataset, we'll be using an emotional training to train our chatbot to detect the emotional input of the input.
 There are 6 types of emotion will be categorised which is : Anger, Saddness, Joy, Love, Fear and Surprise.

-Figure 2 shows the dataset of our temotional training.
+Figure 3 shows the dataset of our emotional training.

 Our goal is to train a meme chatbot to detect the emotional in the sentence of the input from a user and reply it with funny picture.